fyjham-ts/Pathfinder-SpellDB/README.md

 Random NPC generation based heavily on code from [dndGenerator](https://github.com/cellule/dndGenerator/) - with modification for Pathfinder & removing a few dependencies I didn't want to inherit.

-A lot of libraries are used - all referenced as node packages so if you care go tkae a look.
+Also used a lot of tech libraries to make this work.
+I believe all remaining ones exist as node dependencies.
+Too many to list, but they're all in packages.json.

 # Licensing?
 I'm not a lawyer, I'm acting on a belief the data itself is licensed under the OGL (See license).